Yuli Gurriel: Batting champion and Gold Glove winner (2021)

 Following the pandemic-shortened 2020 season, Gurriel lost 15 lbs.
 On May 7, 2021, versus the Blue Jays, he recorded four hits, including one home run, and four RBIs.
 Through 31 games in the season, he had surpassed his RBI total (24) and walk total (16) in 2020 while batting .342/.420/.553 and leading the Astros with 12 multi-hit games and in RBIs.
 In the final game of the 2021 regular season, Gurriel hit a walk-off single to score Jason Castro and defeat the Oakland Athletics.

 In 2021, Gurriel batted .319 to edge out teammate Michael Brantley and Blue Jay Vladimir Guerrero Jr. for the AL batting title.
 At age 37, he was the sixth-oldest player to win a batting title, the oldest to win their first batting title since Barry Bonds in 2002, and the first Cuban player since Tony Oliva in 1971.
 Gurriel tied for the major league lead in sacrifice flies, with 12.
 His final slash line included .319/.383/.462, 15 home runs, 81 RBIs, a career-best 59 walks and 68 strikeouts.
 He also led the Astros in on-base percentage (OBP, .383), hits (169), and walk-to-strikeout ratio (.868).
 On defense, Gurriel led all AL first basemen with 86 assists and ranked in the top five with five defensive runs saved, 1,147 total chances, 95 double plays and a .994 fielding percentage.
 He won his first career Gold Glove Award, becoming the second Astro to win the award at the position and first since Bagwell.

-In the ALCS versus the Boston Red Sox, Gurriel batted .455./.520/.636, with 10 hits, one home run, one double, six RBI, one stolen base, three bases on balls, and one strikeout.
+In the ALCS versus the Boston Red Sox, Gurriel batted .455/.520/.636, with 10 hits, one home run, one double, six RBI, one stolen base, three bases on balls, and one strikeout.
 In the World Series, Gurriel batted .273 with no home runs and two RBIs as the Astros lost to the Atlanta Braves in six games.
 Gurriel was, again, the final out of the series, grounding to Braves shortstop Dansby Swanson.
 This marked the third time Gurriel was the final out of a championship-clinching game.
-Game 6 also was the 73rd postseason start together for the infield unit of Gurriel, José Altuve, Alex Bregman, and Carlos Correa, which was more postseason starts than any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, who had started 68 postseason contests together.
+Game 6 also was the 73rd postseason start together for the infield unit of Gurriel, Jose Altuve, Alex Bregman, and Carlos Correa, which was more postseason starts than any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, who had started 68 postseason contests together.